kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 	2. Do merge again
 - Remove overlap interval
 	1. define `end` as 1st interval end in sorted list
-	2. compare with each incoming interval from 2nd, if `incoming start < end`, meaning we have an overlapped interval, incremeen
+	2. compare with each incoming interval from 2nd
+		- if `incoming.start < end`, meaning incoming would be an overlapped interval, increment result count, and update the `end` as `Math.min(end, incoming.end)`
+		- otherwise, meaning the incoming interval is not overlap, update `end = incoming.end`
 - Find missing interval
 	1. use helper method `addRange(result, start, upper)` to add each interval into result
 	2. add head interval as lower to head `nums[0] - 1` as